Or maybe we should say, “where you don’t want your employer brand meeting your ATS?”

 Use your ATS to nurture relationships with people at all stages of the funnel.

-This applies to everything from recruitment marketing directed at potential candidates, to those mid-funnel waiting to hear from the hiring manager, all the way through the new hire starting Monday.
+This applies to everything, from recruitment marketing directed at potential candidates to those in mid-funnel waiting to hear from the hiring manager, all the way through the new hire starting Monday.
 It also extends to those who previously got lost to the ATS black hole, like the ones who don’t fit an opening at the moment, but who might just be perfect for a future opportunity.

 You can easily mine your ATS for contact info for rejected candidates.
 Comb through their resumes, see if the reason they were rejected was simply that they weren’t a good match for that specific opening, then compile a list of these folks.

 Now you have a mailing list of people who already love your company and would love to hear about new openings that might be a better fit for their skills.
 By nurturing these relationships now, you’re saving yourself the time, energy, and budget of having to run a full-scale hunt when that next opening comes up.